How to Avoid the Peter Principle

 If the Peter Principle were always true, it would mean that every non-entry-level position in a company would ultimately be filled by incompetent employees.
 That’s a pretty dismal way to look at the corporate structure—and fortunately, it’s entirely avoidable.

 We’re decades past the inception of the Peter Principle, meaning we’ve come a long way in our management practices.
-Today, it seems obvious that throwing an employee into a new role without the proper training would lead to less-than-ideal outcomes, regardless of how well they performed in their previous position.
+Today, it seems obvious that throwing an employee into a new role without the proper training would lead to less-than-ideal outcomes.

 With that in mind, here are a few steps you can take to prevent the Peter Principle from taking hold in your company.